Is a Balance Transfer Card Right for You?

 There’s a lot to consider when looking for a new credit card, but especially when choosing a balance transfer card.
 These are the most important things to watch for when comparing offers.

 - Minimum credit score requirements: Is the card for someone with fair, good, or excellent credit?
 And how does your credit score line up?

-- Long 0% balance transfer APR period: 12 or 15 months is a common 0% balance transfer APR offer length, but some cards will give you even more time, like the Citi Simplicity Card, which offers 21 months of interest-free balance transfers.
+- Long 0% balance transfer APR period: 12 or 15 months is a common 0% balance transfer APR offer length, but some cards will give you even more time, like the Citi Simplicity Card, which offers a 0% APR for 18 months on eligible balance transfers.